coetry/digitalpsychology.io/src/pages/social-proof/index.md

 ### Integration with other platforms
-List other well-known products your service integrates with.
-Similar to the media mentions or quotes from celebrities there can also show up the halo effect which can positively influence your brand's credibility.
+Similar to the media mentions, displaying logos from big brands your service integrates with, can also induce the halo effect which can positively influence your brand’s credibility.

 ![](10-integrations.png)

 ### Raw numbers
-Expose your visitors to huge numbers on anything from your mailing list, customer base or the number of downloads to any relevant statistics that reminds potential customers that a large crowd is using your service – so it must be good enough for them.
+Expose your visitors to huge numbers on anything from your mailing list, customer base, number of downloads to any relevant statistics that reminds potential customers that a large crowd is using your service – so it must be good enough for them.
 Wordpress, for example, uses this powerful tactic in the headline of their landing page: "WordPress powers 28% of the internet".
 Use exact numbers instead of rounded ones to be perceived even more believable ([Mason, Lee, Wiley & Ames, 2013](https://www8.gsb.columbia.edu/researcharchive/articles/5957)).

 ![](11-raw-numbers.png)

 ### Mentioning numbers off-site
-You can go further and not only bring up these numbers on your website but also in the bio of your social media accounts or your ad copy.
+Go further and bring up these numbers not only on your website but also in the bio of your social media accounts or your ad copy.

 ![](12-numbers-in-bio.png)